 - a.
 Non causal when the apparent association is due to confounding process, when a third factor is related both to the risk factor (the cause) and the outcome or effect (the disease). - b.
-Causal which is either direct A ----- B i.e,: vit.
-A deficiency causes night blindness or indirect: $A \longrightarrow B \longrightarrow C$ Vit D deficiency causes osteoporosis , $\longrightarrow$ bone fracture
+Causal which is either direct $A \longrightarrow B$ i.e,: vit.
+A deficiency causes night blindness freed by statistical studies. or indirect: $A \longrightarrow B \longrightarrow C$ Vit D deficiency causes osteoporosis , \longrightarrow bone fracture